Riimu/Kit-PHPEncoder/README.md

 #### List of Options ####

   * **whitespace** : &lt;boolean&gt; (true)
-    When set to false, generation of all extra whitespace is disabled.
+    When set to false, generation of all extra whitespace is disabled and all other settings that affect whitespace are ignored.

   * **null.capitalize** : &lt;boolean&gt; (false)
     When set to true, nulls are written in upper case instead of lower case.